 The final phase is separation, which isn’t always a negative thing.
 At some point, all employees will need to leave the organization, whether it be for another opportunity, retirement, or poor fit.
 It’s key to have an understanding of why people are leaving though.

 Measure and track the reasons why your people are leaving.
-Exit interviews are the most effective method for collecting this information.
+Exit interviews during offboarding, or separation, are the most effective method for collecting this information.
 People will always say they are leaving for another job.
 But, the real question is why did they accept that role or choose to start looking for the job in the first place.
 Additionally, if you have a lot of involuntary terminations, ask why.
 If it’s the performance, are people not being trained or were they bad hires?
 If it’s policy violations, are you educating and communicating to your employees effectively?

 There are a lot of metrics and for every aspect of the employee’s lifecycle.
 Tracking and managing those metrics can be daunting and time-consuming.
 An HR dashboard makes it easier.
 The tool will automatically calculate your metrics by pulling in the data from your many HR systems.
 It then creates easy-to-understand visualizations to help you communicate the numbers effectively.
 An HR dashboard lets you be the strategic business partner to senior leadership that your organization needs.